ipsy-md/docs/docs/open-science/research-data-management/bids.md

 !!!
 Warning "Anonimize your data"
-    Although BIDS helps to pseudo-anonymize your data, data like MRI anatomical data require further steps to reduce the possibility to link a dataset to a specific person.
+    Although BIDS helps to pseudo-anonymize your dataset, data such as MRI anatomical images require further steps to reduce the possibility to link a dataset to a specific person.
     The common approach is to use algorithms for the de-identification of neuroimaging data like defacing.
 Here it is a [list of anonymization tools](https://open-brain-consent.readthedocs.io/en/stable/anon_tools.html)

 ## Validate your BIDS dataset